Skip to content

 Your posture is the foundation of your spinal health.
 When you’re recovering from whiplash, maintaining proper alignment is crucial to take the strain off your healing neck muscles.
 Try to be mindful of your posture throughout the day.
 When sitting, keep your shoulders back, your chin slightly tucked, and your feet flat on the floor.
 Avoid hunching over your phone or computer screen.
 While sleeping, use a pillow that supports the natural curve of your neck, keeping it aligned with the rest of your spine.
 These small adjustments reduce stress on your ligaments and muscles, creating a better environment for your body to repair itself.
 We can help you identify and correct postural issues that contribute to many common health conditions.

-Adjusting Your Workspace and Daily Routine
+Creating a Neck-Friendly Workspace and Routine

 If you spend hours at a desk, your workspace setup can either help or hinder your recovery.
 An ergonomic environment is non-negotiable for healing.
 Start by positioning your computer monitor at eye level so you don’t have to tilt your head up or down.
 Use a chair that provides good lumbar support to keep you from slouching.
 Most importantly, take frequent breaks.
 Set a timer to get up, walk around, and do some gentle stretches every 30 to 60 minutes.
 This prevents your muscles from getting stiff and sore.
 Creating a supportive daily setup is a simple way to protect your neck from unnecessary strain.
 As a new patient, we can assess how your daily activities may be impacting your spinal health.